Should You Buy a Chainsaw Mill to Turn Logs into Lumber?

 There are several types of chainsaw mills.
 A very basic type consists of a steel guide bracket that mounts to the chainsaw bar and follows a straight edge.
 More elaborate chainsaw mills consist of a track and frame system to which the chainsaw is mounted.
 These are similar to portable band sawmills.

-Production is limited on a chainsaw mill.
-It is not a machine that is designed to produce stacks upon stacks of lumber.
+Production is limited on a chainsaw mill—it is not a machine that is designed to produce stacks upon stacks of lumber.
 On the other hand, if you want to make a few boards and have no way of doing it, a chainsaw mill can be the difference between wasted logs and usable lumber.

 A saw kerf is the thickness of the slot cut by the saw.
 A chainsaw has a saw kerf right around 3/8 of an inch, which means it is very inefficient and produces a lot of sawdust.
-So a chainsaw mill is definitely not to be used for optimizing the amount of lumber that you can yield from a log.
+For these reasons, a chainsaw mill is definitely not to be used for optimizing the amount of lumber that you can yield from a log.
 What's more, that large kerf means that it takes a lot of time and energy to cut your lumber with a chainsaw mill.

 What if you have a portable sawmill with limited cutting capacities?
-You could add a chainsaw mill to your arsenal, and use it to cut larger logs down to a manageable size.
-Then you can fit the smaller log onto your higher production portable sawmill.
+You could add a chainsaw mill to your arsenal and use it to cut larger logs down to a manageable size, then you can fit the smaller log onto your higher production portable sawmill.

 Anywhere you can go on your own two feet you can take a chainsaw mill with you.
 Do you need to build a log cabin deep in the wilderness?
 This is the sawmill for you.
 You can pack one of these sawmills in a bush plane or helicopter and take it with you where roads don't go.
 Even better, you can cut your logs wherever they lie.

 This is a sawmill for the super small budget.
 Keep in mind if you don't already have one, you will have to buy at least a mid-sized chainsaw to power it.
 A large professional grade saw will work the best.